Is There An Acne Remedy That Really Works?

-If you have sensitive skin, you probably need to avoid most of the acne treatment additives put in products to make them seem more “natural,” such as herbal essences, essential oils, perfumes, and fragrances.
+If you have sensitive skin, you probably need to avoid most of the acne treatment additives8 put in products to make them seem more “natural,” such as herbal essences, essential oils, perfumes, and fragrances.
 Menthol, peppermint, and wintergreen are frequent offenders.
 If you have non-sensitive or resistant skin, you may be able to tolerate a wider range of acne care products.

 You probably have sensitive skin if:

 - You are an adult, and you get a new pimple nearly every week.